Understanding Direct Export

 Direct Export Common Mistakes

 So in this short journey of learning how to export, we’ve gone through the basics and you’ve got our top 10 best tips for importing and exporting.
+One common mistake is not understanding the needs and preferences of foreign customers, which can lead to poor customer satisfaction and lost sales.
 There’s much more to learn but this gives you a good foundation to spring board from.

 Now it’s a good idea to run through the 9 most common and costly mistakes made by international traders, so you hopefully won’t!